 Unemployment Benefits During Maternity Leave

-Family Medical Leave Act (FMLA)
+Family Medical Leave Act (FMLA) and Maternity Leave

-In most states, only the companies that fall under Family Medical Leave Act (FMLA) guidelines are required to provide leave specifically related to becoming a parent, or for any other kind of illness.
-You must be aware that both parents are eligible for certain days of leave at time of pregnancy and post delivery of the baby.
-This type of leave is provided during childbirth, adoption & foster situations.
+In most states, only the companies that fall under Family Medical Leave Act (FMLA) guidelines are required to provide leaves related explicitly to becoming a parent or any other kind of illness.
+You must be aware that both parents are eligible for certain days of leave at the time of pregnancy and post-delivery of the baby.
+This type of leave is provided during childbirth, adoption, and foster situations.